BrandonFirmstone/portfolio2/README.md

 | Does the music play correctly?         | Pass   | The music does play correctly throughout the game.                                                                                                             |

-## Known Fixed Bugs
+## Known Bugs

 ### Aesthetic Bugs

 - 12/08/2021 - There's a slight wobble left to right on mobile view.
 Nothing seems to exceed the width of the screen, but even adding `overflow-x: hidden !important` hasn't fixed the issue.
-UPDATE: After restarting my browser it now works as expected.
+UPDATE: After restarting my browser it now works as expected. - FIXED

 ### Functional Bugs

 - 12/08/2021 - Audio played overlapped every time you click an option.
 Somewhat fixed, now the audio does not overlap but the audio does stop and start again on every option click.
 FIXED - Fixed this through adding typeof to if statement
 - 12/08/2021 - 'Play a game' button in 404.html took you to an unusual place in the repository, meaning the CSS and page did not load properly.
-To fix this, I changed the link that the button took you to.
+To fix this, I changed the link that the button took you to. - FIXED
+- 12/08/2021 - Once you have to restart the game, the audio stops.
+In order to start it again, you have to turn off and on the audio. - UNFIXED

 # Accessibility